SyphoQ/SyphoQ/README.md

-- 👋 Hi, I’m @SyphoQ
+-  Hi, I’m @SyphoQ Also known as Killua,Reject?,4ux9
-- 🌱 I’m currently learning JavaScript
+- im currently learning c++ & python
-- 📫 How to reach me Sypho#8114
+- only contact for issues or questions

 <!---
 SyphoQ/SyphoQ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.